![]() |

 |||||

-Three important goals
+Three

-circuit frequency, and reducing power consumption, all
+area, improving circuit frequency, and reducing power

-the circuit correctly implements the specified
+assumption that the circuit correctly implements the

-function.
-However, many applications widely used
+specified function.
+However, many applications widely

-today, such as signal processing, pattern recognition,
+used today, such as signal processing, pattern

-and machine learning, do not require perfect
+recognition, and machine learning, do not require

-computation.
-Instead, results with small errors are
+perfect computation.
+Instead, results with small

-computing, is recently proposed to
+is recently proposed to design circuits for those

-Exploiting the error tolerance of applications, it
+tolerance of applications, it deliberately sacrifices

-achieve improvement in area, performance, and power
+area, performance, and power consumption.

-An example of
+An

-shows the Karnaugh map of an accurate 2-bit
+Fig. 1(a) shows the Karnaugh map of an accurate 2-bit

 multiplier.
 If we change the output "1001" in the red